General Rules

 13.4.
 Team KO competition finals will be played at a pre-determined venue set by the committee.

 13.5.
-Competition draws will appear on the leagues website.
+Competition draws will appear on the league's website.

 13.6.
-The format for the Summer League 7-a-side KO competitions (Sam Cooke & Alf Wood) will be as in the league.
+The format for the Summer League KO competitions (Sam Cooke & Alf Wood) will be as in the league.
 Please note: To win the match and progress to the next round (if there is one) a team must have at least three players.
-If neither team have three players then neither team progresses to the next round.
+If neither team has three players then neither team progresses to the next round.

 14. CORRESPONDENCE